Why is this important?

 If your claim is for less than £275 you will be claiming for negligence.
 You’ll have to show that the manufacturer did not show a ‘duty of care’ and that you, as a result, have suffered loss, damage or injury because of the dangerous goods.

-You have six years In England and Wales and five years in Scotland from when you bought the goods or from when the fault was discovered, to make a claim for negligence.
+You have six years in England, Wales and Northern Ireland, and five years in Scotland from when you bought the goods or from when the fault was discovered, to make a claim for negligence.
 If you are claiming for an injury to yourself, the time limit is three years.